 The Company has established an equity incentive plan which permits the award of stock options, RSUs, PSUs and DSUs for executives, directors, employees, and consultants of the Company.
 Stock options provide the holder with the right to exercise an option to purchase a common share, upon vesting, at a price determined on the date of grant.
 RSUs give the holder the right to receive, upon vesting, either a common share or a cash payment, subject to consent of the Board, or its equivalent in fully paid common shares equal to the fair market value of the Company's common shares at the date of such payment.
 The RSUs granted in the current and prior period are expected to be settled by delivery of common shares and accordingly, were considered an equity-settled award for accounting purposes.
-Stock options and RSUs granted generally vest equally each year over a three year period.
+RSUs granted generally vest ratably over a three year period.
 RSUs granted with specific performance criteria are designated as PSUs.
-PSU's vest at the end of the three year period and depends on the achievement of certain performance criteria.
-DSUs are similar to RSUs except that DSUs may not be redeemed until the holder ceases to hold all offices, employment and directorships.
+PSUs vest at the end of the three year period and depends on the achievement of certain performance criteria.
+DSUs are similar to RSUs except that DSUs may not be redeemed until the holder ceases to hold all offices, employment and directorships and vest immediately.
+The Company pays an amount equivalent to dividends to the holders of RSUs and PSUs, while the units vest.

-At December 31, 2023, common share awards available to grant under the equity incentive plan are approximately 3.6 million.
+At December 31, 2024, common share awards available to grant under the equity incentive plan are approximately 4.4 million.